null2264/mc-runtime-test/README.md

 - Remove LWJGL entirely
 - Support newer version of Minecraft⚠️

-*⚠️ As of the time of writing, the original project only support 1.21.5 due to LWJGL support.*
+*⚠️ As of the time of writing, the original project only support 1.21.5 due to an issue with the LWJGL support.*

 ## Features
 - Utilizes [HeadlessMC](https://github.com/3arthqu4ke/headlessmc) for headless Minecraft launches.